hamilsu/TableTalk/README.md

 "Gamelibrary": "have  the games that you can choose from",

-"gameDescrption": " What the game is about who created the room"
+"gameDescription": " What the game is about who created the room"

 },